DAMEDIC/fhir-toolbox-go/README.md

 | Additional helpers | `resolve`, `hasValue`, `conformsTo`, UCUM-aware quantity conversions | Still outstanding |
 | CDA fixtures | Tests with `mode="cda"` from the upstream suite | Skipped until CDA parsing is supported |

+The STU `Long` primitive is implemented, including literal parsing (e.g. `42L`) and the `toLong`/`convertsToLong` conversion helpers, so consumers can work with 64-bit integers alongside the existing 32-bit `Integer` type.

 From the additional functions defined in the FHIR specification, only

 * `extension(url : string) : collection`